Salted Egg Drop Soup – a twist on a popular classic made even more tasty with the addition of ground pork and salted egg.

-Recently I made some salted eggs using the brining method.
+As you may well know, I recently made some Salted Eggs using the brining method.
 Homemade salted eggs are really nice because one can control the level of saltiness preferred.
 It is also a breeze to prepare as it only requires a simple salt solution.
-Probably the hardest thing is the waiting, for it takes three to four weeks for the eggs to cure.
+The hardest thing is the waiting because it takes three to four weeks for the eggs to cure.

-Salted eggs are either boiled or steamed.
+Salted Eggs are either boiled or steamed.
 I don’t think they are ever fried as the yolk is firm although the white remains runny.
-People do steam the yolks and mash them before adding to stir-fried dishes.
+People do steam the yolks and mash them before adding to stir-fry dishes.
 When boiled their texture is like that of a regular hard boiled (cooked) egg.
 They are NOT at all rubbery like pickled cooked eggs.

-These eggs are usually eaten with rice congee or used as a flavoring to other foods.
-A really child-friendly and tasty dish I grew up eating was steamed minced pork with salted eggs.
+These eggs are usually eaten with rice congee or used as a flavoring for other foods.
+A really child-friendly and tasty dish I grew up eating was Steamed Pork with Salted Eggs.
 The saltiness in the eggs reduces or elimates the need for more salt when cooked with other ingredients.

 Salted eggs are also nice in soups.
 Instead of using regular eggs for egg drop soup, I decided to use one of my salted eggs.
 This soup together with a rice cake makes a quick and easy lunch.
-You may not achieved the silky strands or ribbons of egg in a classic egg drop soup but this soup was pretty tasty and is a good way to use those salted eggs.
-You can also try this ochazuke I shared some weeks back.
+You may not achieved the silky strands or ribbons of egg in a classic egg drop soup but this Salted Egg Drop Soup was pretty tasty and is a good way to use those salted eggs.
+You can also try this Ochazuke I shared some weeks back.

-Heat canola oil in a small saucepan.
+Heat vegetable oil in a small saucepan.
 Add ground pork and minced garlic.
 Sauté till pork turns opaque, about 1 minute.

 Add lettuce leaves and cook for another minute.
 Turn off heat.
 Pour into a bowl.
 Drizzle sesame oil on the top.